logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/restrictive_permissions.md

 ## Limiting the Account Service Account permissions

-Some of the permissions set up when connection your GCP account to Hopsworks.ai ([here](getting_started.md#step-1-connecting-your-gcp-account)) can be removed under certain conditions.
+Some of the permissions set up when connection your GCP account to [managed.hopsworks.ai](https://managed.hopsworks.ai) ([here](getting_started.md#step-1-connecting-your-gcp-account)) can be removed under certain conditions.

 ### Backup permissions